Shoe Material Design Guide PDF ebook

 See exactly how each material is used inside real production shoes.
 Annotated cross-sections of over 30 different shoe types.
 Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high-heels, cowboy boots, and many more!

 You will also find information on topics such as material testing, sustainable production, exotic materials, and more.
 Written as a companion to our best selling How Shoes Are Made, The Shoe Material Design Guide digs deeper into the world of footwear materials and design.
-PDF Mac and PC Compatible, 28 chapters, 195 pages with over 330 color photos.
+Mac and PC Compatible ebook, 28 chapters, 195 pages with over 330 color photos.

 The Shoe Materials Design Guide